 Do you enjoy writing or reading poetry?
 Most of the posts on Big Sky Buckeye are filled with poetry, but I also share short stories, photography, and a few surprises along the way.
 You are invited to sit a spell and find something you like.
 I enjoy sharing my curiosity through my writing.
 You are welcome to like, comment, follow, share, or reblog a post.

-In addition to my writing, view another journal entry posted on August 3 in From My Journal.
+In addition to my writing, view another journal entry posted on October 4 in From My Journal.
 While Big Sky Buckeye enjoys writing poetry and short stories, much of his journal writing is inspired from reading and commenting on other blogger’s posts.